Commodification of nature: Neoliberal nature

 Since the late 1980s, an ideology of "market environmentalism" has gained prominence within environmental policy.
 Such a perspective is based in neoclassical economic theory, which sees degradation as a result of the absence of prices in environmental goods.
 Market environmentalism gained widespread acceptance through the rise of neoliberalism, an approach to human affairs in which the "free market" is given priority and money-mediated relations are seen as the best way to deliver services.

 A neoliberal approach constructs nature as a "world currency," valued in international markets and given "the opportunity to earn its own right to survive."
 This "selling nature to save it" approach requires economic valuation — either indirectly, as with cost-benefit analysis and contingent valuation, or through direct commodification.
 Critics of neoliberal environmental policy argue that this reduces the importance of species survival "into a price whose rise or fall is entangled with bets on their susceptibility to irreversible loss, underscored by a calculus whereby species value rises with rarity, or greater risk of extinction".
 Thus, neoliberal interventions like ecotourism and bioprospecting are viewed by critics as ways of forcing nature to earn its right to survive in the global marketplace.
+Critical scholarship on neoliberal conservation has been found to form a highly internally coherent body of literature that rarely cites or is cited by economically oriented conservation finance research.

 While commodification efforts are propelled in large part by private firms seeking new areas of investment and avenues for the circulation of capital, there are also explicit policy prescriptions for privatization and market exchange of resources, production byproducts and processes as the best means to rationally manage and conserve the environment.

 The neoliberal commodification of nature and its exploitation in the global south for the profits of the global north is also known as ecological imperialism, whereby ecological racism is understood as part of ecological imperialism.

 Stretching and deepening

 The commodification of nature occurs through two distinct "moments" as capitalization "stretches" its reach to include greater distances of space and time, and "deepens" to penetrate into more types of goods and services.
 External nature becomes an "accumulation strategy" for capital, through traditional examples like mining and agriculture as well as new "commodity frontiers" in bioprospecting and ecotourism.

-David Harvey sees this as "the wholesale commodification of nature in all its forms," a "new wave of ‘enclosing the commons’" that employs environmentalism in the service of the rapid expansion of capitalism.
+David Harvey sees this as "the wholesale commodification of nature in all its forms," a "new wave of 'enclosing the commons'" that employs environmentalism in the service of the rapid expansion of capitalism.
 This "accumulation by dispossession" releases assets at very low or zero cost, providing immediate profitability and counteracting overaccumulation.